Apothor/Codecademy/Code Challenges/12. Palindrome Detector/README.md

 # Palindrome Detector

-This week’s challenge was reported to have been asked in interviews at **Facebook**:
+This week’s challenge was reported to have been asked in interviews at **Facebook**.

 ## Basic Difficulty